 To identify opportunities and threats, you’ll need to conduct thorough, unbiased research about your organization, industry and market.
 It’s important to be honest when assessing your company’s current position and performance.
 Viewing your organization through rose-colored glasses will only hinder your digital transformation strategy.
 It’s also critical to be realistic about the possible impact of the factors you identify as threats.
 In other words, don’t underestimate or overestimate their potential effect.

 Once you’ve decided your workplace is in need of a digital transformation, a SWOT analysis is an excellent way to guarantee you start on the right foot.
 Be sure your SWOT team consists of a variety of individuals across the organization, including mid-level employees as well as members of the executive team.
-More diverse knowledge and experience will help ensure you don’t overlook anything and increases your chances of success.
+More diverse knowledge and experience will help ensure you don’t overlook anything and increase your chance of success.

 Need to upgrade your technology to meet today’s new standards for health and safety?
 See how our return-to-work solutions can help.